Genaro Vázquez Rojas: Guerreran Civic Community

-Genaro Vázquez Rojas studied law at the National Autonomous University of Mexico (Universidad Nacional Autónoma de México) (UNAM), however did not finish.
+Genaro Vázquez Rojas studied law at the National Autonomous University of Mexico (Universidad Nacional Autónoma de México) (UNAM), but did not finish.
 At age 24 he co-founded the Guerreran Civic Community (CCG), while teaching at schools in the slums of the Federal District.
-The following year in 1958 Vázquez Rojas participated in the Revolutionary Teachers' Movement (MRM) during the strike and seizure of the Secretariat of Public Education.
-Vázquez Rojas would eventually be fired from his teacher's position and go on to represent coffee, copra, and palm workers before the Department of Agrarian Affairs and Colonization (DAAC).
+In the following year, 1958, Vázquez Rojas participated in the Revolutionary Teachers' Movement (MRM) during the strike and seizure of the Secretariat of Public Education.
+Vázquez Rojas was eventually fired from his teacher's position and went on to represent coffee, copra, and palm workers before the Department of Agrarian Affairs and Colonization (DAAC).

 Guerrero Civic Association

-Between 1958 and 1960, the CCG would transform into the Guerrero Civic Association (ACG) with the stated goals of fighting for land reform and peasant workers.
+Between 1958 and 1960, the CCG transformed into the Guerrero Civic Association (ACG) with the stated goals of fighting for land reform and peasant workers.
 On May 13, 1960, Vázquez Rojas called his first neighborhood meeting in the San Francisco district of Chilpancingo, Guerrero, demanding an investigation of Raul Caballero Aburto, then Governor of Guerrero.
 On October 30, 1960, the ACG led 5,000 people in protest in a civic stand-in, similar to that of a sit-in, in support of recent demonstrations by students at the state university.
 Two years later, on December 31, 1962, 3,000 protesters assembled in Iguala, police attacked the demonstrators, 28 people were killed, dozens wounded, and 156 were arrested.
 The ACG was outlawed following the protests and Vázquez Rojas was accused of killing an agent assigned to watch him.
 Vázquez Rojas fled to the north-east, where he lay in hiding for four years.

 Genaro Vázquez Rojas was eventually captured at the offices of the National Liberation Movement (Movimiento de Liberación National) (MLN) on November 9, 1966.
-On April 22, 1968, the ACG would attack the prison in Iguala and free its captured leader.
+On April 22, 1968, the ACG attacked the prison in Iguala and freed its captured leader.
 Following the escape, Vázquez Rojas fled to the hills of the sierra, where he began working on the goals of the ACG on a national level.
 With the new outlook came a new name, the ACG was reformed into the Guerreran National Civic Association (GNCA).